Our National Conversation

 • (54% of users would be encouraged to use the website if the design was simpler and more modern)

-what were some of our goals for this redesign?
+What were some of our goals for this redesign?

 • establish an intuitive navigation system to match user expectations